dlang5/CIS17A/Projects/Lang_Dennis_Project_1.1.0/README.md

 Version 1.0.0: Completed Midterm Project with headers and class structures implemented.

-Version 1.1.0: Converted functions to class functions with prototypes, made member variables private, bulk of code in "Player.h"
+Version 1.1.0: Converted functions to class functions with prototypes, made member variables private, bulk of code moved to "Player.h"